HarishDevLab/Windows-Speed-Booster/README.md

 - ✅ Speeds up **boot and shutdown times**
 - ✅ Reduces background lag
 - ✅ Lightweight and super fast – just one click!
+- ✅ **Option to schedule** the script for automatic daily, weekly, monthly, or startup execution

 ---